network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 significantly degrading overall user experience.

-In order to discover the depth of the buffer at the bottleneck hop, the RPM Test mimics normal network operations and data transfers, to cause this bottleneck buffer to fill to capacity, and then measures the resulting end-to-end latency under these operating conditions.
+In order to discover the depth of the buffer at the bottleneck hop, the Responsiveness Test mimics normal network operations and data transfers, to cause this bottleneck buffer to fill to capacity, and then measures the resulting end-to-end latency under these operating conditions.
 A well managed bottleneck queue keeps its queue occupancy